Cleveland International Film Festival

 The Cleveland International Film Festival (CIFF) is an annual film festival based in Cleveland, Ohio.
-It is the largest film festival in Ohio.
-It was first held in 1977, showing eight films over a period of eight weeks at the Cedar Lee Theatre.
-It has since grown and in 2019 consisted of 213 feature films and 237 short films from 71 countries, and over 105,000 in attendance.
-2022 will mark the 46th year for the CIFF.
+Inaugurated in 1977, it's the largest film festival in Ohio and among the longest-running in the United States.
+The festival is held at Playhouse Square, the largest performing arts center in the United States outside of New York City.

+In 2023, MovieMaker named it one of the "25 Coolest Film Festivals in the World".
+CIFF is also an Academy Award-qualifying festival for short films.

 History

-The festival started in 1977 with eight films over eight weeks at the Cedar Lee Theatre in Cleveland Heights.
-In 1991, the festival relocated to Tower City Cinemas in downtown Cleveland.
-Additional programming and events have also been held at other local venues, including the Capitol Theatre on Cleveland's west side, Shaker Cinemas on Shaker Square, and the Cedar Lee Theatre.
-In 2013, the festival extended to Akron and Oberlin, screening films at the Akron Art Museum, the Akron-Summit County Public Library, and the Apollo Theatre in Oberlin.
-With this expansion has come an increase in attendance: in 2019, the festival hosted over 105,000 attendees.
-Starting with CIFF43, in 2018, the Festival began offering CIFF East and CIFF West, held at venues on the east and west sides of Cleveland, respectively.
+The CIFF had its inaugural festival in 1977 with seven feature films over eight weeks at the Cedar Lee Theatre in Cleveland Heights.
+In 1991, the festival relocated to Tower City Cinemas in Downtown Cleveland.
+At points during its nearly five-decade run, the festival has also put on additional programming and events at other local venues, including the Akron Art Museum, the Akron-Summit County Public Library, the Apollo Theatre in Oberlin, the Capitol Theatre on Cleveland's west side, and Shaker Cinemas on Shaker Square.

 After 30 years at Tower City Cinemas, CIFF announced that it would move to Playhouse Square ahead of the 2021 festival.
 Due to the global COVID-19 pandemic, the 44th festival, its last at Tower City Cinemas, was canceled.
-The festival moved to a digital streaming platform for the first time in its history over a two-week period at the end of April 2020.
-For the 45th festival, with the pandemic continuing through 2020 into 2021, the festival opted to continue with a digital festival, dubbed CIFF45 Streams.
-2022 will mark the festival's first time at Playhouse Square for its 46th iteration.
+The festival moved to a digital streaming platform for the first time in its history over two weeks at the end of April 2020.
+For the 45th festival, with the pandemic continuing through 2020 into 2021, the festival opted to continue with a digital festival dubbed CIFF45 Streams.
+2022 was the festival's first time at Playhouse Square during CIFF46.

 Recently, the festival has focused on films that dwell on social issues, including feminism, environmentalism, Jewish and Israeli issues, and LGBT issues.
 The festival also has a focus on family-friendly films and films from Central and Eastern Europe.

-The Cleveland International Film Festival is sometimes confused with an earlier film festival in Cleveland with a similar name - the 1948 to 1956 Cleveland Film Festival - the first film festival in the country to honor sponsored films in all categories.
+Throughout its history, CIFF has experienced tremendous growth.
+Its 49th festival in 2025 was curated from over 3,500 submissions from 60 countries.